dbbs-lab/bsb-core/docs/morphologies/intro.rst

 .. code-block:: python

-  dendrite.rotate([0, 1, 0], [1, 0, 0])
+  dendrite.rotate(r)

+Note that this creates a gap, because we are rotating around the center, root-rotation might be preferred here.

 Root-rotation
 -------------

-Subtrees may rotate each subtree around their respective roots:
+Subtrees may be :meth:`root-rotated <.morphologies.SubTree.root_rotate>` around each respective root in the tree:

 .. figure:: /images/m_trans/root_rotate_dend.png
   :figwidth: 350px